-Our audit was scoped by obtaining an understanding of the Company and its environment, including internal control, and assessing the risks of material misstatement.
-Audit work to respond to the risks of material misstatement was performed directly by the engagement team.
+Our audit was scoped by obtaining an understanding of the company and its environment, including internal control, and assessing the risk of material misstatement.
+Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.